 10 Ice fishing fundamentals:

 - You should only venture out onto solid 4 inch-thick ice to make sure you stay above the water.
-Falling through may be the end of your journey as you can get trapped under the ice, you will panic and won’t be able to make it to the surface.
-Even though you manage to pull yourself out, without a change a clothes and proper shelter hypothermia can kill you in less than 20 minutes.
+Falling through will be the end of your journey as you can get trapped under the ice.
+You will panic and won’t be able to make it to the surface.
+Even though you manage to pull yourself out, without a change of clothes and proper shelter hypothermia can kill you in less than 20 minutes.

 - You should also acknowledge that fact that since fish are more lethargic as it gets colder, you will have a hard time catching some of them.
-Fish become more active as the water gets warmer and they are taking baits more readily at the beginning and the end of winter.
+Fish become more active as the water gets warmer.
+They are taking baits more readily at the beginning and the end of winter.

 Related reading: Improvised fishing techniques for tough times